Shared Cultural Heritage: Matching Fund

 If you think you are eligible for the Matching Funds, it is recommended to contact the responsible staff member at DutchCulture before you send in your application.

-The upcoming deadlines for applying to the Matching Fund are 17 March 2019 and 13 October 2019.
-These are also the last deadlines within the programme of 2017-2020.
+The upcoming deadline for applying to the Matching Fund is 13 October 2019.
+This is also the last deadline within the programme of 2017-2020.